youmi-zym/youmi-zym.github.io/_pages/home.md

 Welcome to our Rock Universe, follow us on [Twitter](https://twitter.com/hi_rockuniverse) and [GitHub](https://github.com/rockuniverse-tech)!

+We're hiring scientists and interns!
+We're looking for talented professionals in **SLAM, 3D Reconstruction, and Depth Sensing**.
+If you're passionate about cutting-edge 3D technology and eager to make an impact, we'd love to hear from you. **Get in touch!**

 ## Brief Bio

 I received my Ph.D. degress at [University of Bologna](https://www.unibo.it/en) in 2024, under the co-supervision of [Prof.Stefano Mattoccia](http://vision.deis.unibo.it/~smatt/Site/Home.html) and [Prof.Matteo Poggi](https://mattpoggi.github.io/).